Therapists in Colorado

 +10

 Hello.
 Thank you for considering me!
 You are, above all things, a human being and to be human is a wild experience.
-I think most of us are doing the best we can with what we have to work with at the time, and you should be proud of yourself for your willingness to learn more.
-My approach focuses on helping you gain insight into the variety of factors that have influenced and shaped you and your life.
+I think most of us are doing the best we can with what we have to work with, and you should be proud of yourself for your willingness to learn more.
 I see therapy as a process that organically unfolds towards deeper understanding and acceptance of who we are and what life is; from here we can shift how we relate to ourselves and life.
 My approach is grounded in humanistic, dynamic and holistic therapies.
-I often focus on the impacts of childhood, as it sets the foundation we use to navigate our lives.
-The feedback I typically get from clients is that they have gained a deeper understanding and acceptance of who they are and what they want from their life.
-I have observed many of my clients to feel more empowered and freer in their lives.
+I often focus on the impacts of previous experiences, particularly childhood as early experiences set the foundation we use to navigate our lives.

 VirtualAvailable